All Terminus customers have access to this feature. Please review our implementation guide for further details on getting started.

 Once the code is installed on your site, let your CSM know and they will activate Account-Based Visitor ID for your Terminus account.

-If you have any questions about Account-Based Visitor ID or would like to learn more, please reach out to your CSM or email firstname.lastname@example.org.
+If you have further questions about Account-Based Visitor ID, please email email@example.com.